Women Forward: Mission

 Their manifesto also has a "call to action", urging the people of South Africa to come together to empower women to help them "achieve self-determination."

 Women Forward aims to achieve gender parity in the South African government by 2025.

 Controversies

 In March 2019, Ngobese said:"I actually think rapists should be executed, but castration is the second best.
 Rape is the worst of all crime and at the moment the law's response is pitiful."Ngobese went on to say the party would advocate for the castration of rapists and child assaulters.

 Women Forward has also been criticized for not addressing how lack of resources due to capitalism stops women from accessing basic services and impedes their livelihoods.
-Women Forward also fails to recognize women who work in informal sectors, such as sex work, effectively excluding them.
+Although it has been alleged that Women Forward fails to recognize women who work in informal sectors, such as sex work, effectively excluding them, such speculations are false as Ngobese has debunked these claims and affirms that Women Forward includes and advocates for all women, including sex workers.

 Critics have also claimed that Women Forward is not a feminist party, rather, promotes ideas about women that are detrimental and further bolsters the point that politics are only for men.